7Cedars/loyalty-program-next/README.md

   - [x]   implmented signing message - eip 712
   - [x]   sign implement signing for gift - not voucher.
   - [x]   Listen for succesfull transfer: Add success notification + have app return to token page + message whant they should receive.
-- [ ]   at redeem token. (or: "Your Loyalty Card"?) - as it gives overview of points + tokens you have on your loyalty card?
+- [x]   at redeem token. (or: "Your Loyalty Card"?) - as it gives overview of points + tokens you have on your loyalty card?
   - [x]   Refactor where needed
   - [x]   implmented signing message - eip 712
   - [x]   refactor as 'your card'
   - [x]   At points overview here as well. (copy from claim gifts)
-  - [ ]   Listen for succesfull redeem: Add success notification + have app return to my card page. (where points - vouchers should have been updated!)
+  - [x]   Listen for succesfull redeem: Add success notification + have app return to my card page. (where points - vouchers should have been updated!)
-- [ ]   at Transactions
+- [x]   at Transactions
   - [x]   read received points
-  - [ ]   read transferred points
+  - [x]   read transferred points
-  - [ ]   read claimed tokens
+  - [x]   read claimed tokens
-  - [ ]   read redeemed tokens
+  - [x]   read redeemed tokens
 - [ ]   Code clean up (small issue - can leave as is)
   - [x]   Check if naming and links in top and bottom navbar work correctly
-  - [ ]   Add points of cards to redux store - no need to keep on readin chain.
+  - [ ]   Add points of cards to redux store - no need to keep on readin chain. -- Not sure about this.

 GENERAL
 - [ ]  Test layout / ui / ux
   - [x]  Has to work from very wide (my full screen) to very narrow (350px)
   - [ ]  vertical scaling has to also be correct through out (see minting at vendor stats page for correct example)
   - [ ]  fix any other ui/ux issues that pop up.
-- [ ]  Simplify folder structure by moving files from components to top folder oin both vendor and customer app
+- [x]  Simplify folder structure by moving files from components to top folder oin both vendor and customer app
   - [x]  create a custom hook: 'useLoyaltyTokens'. params = {LoyaltyTokens, status (loading, isSuccess, isError), refetching}.  -- build as much as possible on code that I have.
-  - [ ]  replace all the parts where I load LoyaltyTokens with this custom hook.
+  - [x]  replace all the parts where I load LoyaltyTokens with this custom hook.
 - [ ]  Fix naming in code
   - [ ]  Gift, Voucher, Token...
 Get a clear logic, and implement consistently throughout.
   - [ ]  ...
-- [ ]  Setup dynamic reading of ABi's - otherwise I will be constantly copy-pasting as I develop the contracts.
+- [x]  Setup dynamic reading of ABi's - otherwise I will be constantly copy-pasting as I develop the contracts.
+- [ ]  Find out on what networks TBAs are deployed. -- those are the ones I want to focus at.
 - [ ]  Deploy on Vercel
 - [ ]  Deploy on test net
   - [ ]  First on branched Sepolia network in Foundry.